AnnaAaBrekke/ca-workflow/README.md

 ## Goals
 The primary objectives of this assignment are:
-- To create a suitable development environment.
+- To create a development environment.
 - To configure essential tools for code quality and testing.
 - To establish a thorough testing strategy that includes both unit and end-to-end tests.